grommet/grommet/src/js/components/Menu/README.md

 **size**

 The size of the menu.
+Defaults to `medium`.

 ```
 small